mariochermes/mapbiomascollection/README.md

 ## Author
 Luiz Motta, Luiz Cortinhas, Mário Hermes

 ## Changelog
+- 2024-27-05
+Added selection behavior to the initiatives
+Block/fade non-available initiatives
+Changes don't reset the expanded state of tree items Updated all classes to the latest version
 - 2024-02-16
 Updated the plugin and JSON to consider all collections
 Added the initiatives: Amazon, Bolivia, Atlantic Forest, Chaco, Colombia, Ecuador, Indonesia, Pampa, Peru, Venezuela and Uruguay with the their most updated colletions